mupfdev/Tamago/README.md

 which means "egg" will be a clone of the famous digital pet from 1996 which bears a similar name.

-Tamago is not a classic handheld but rather a desk toy.
+Tamago is not a classic handheld but rather a wall clock.

 This project is built upon [BluePrint](https://github.com/mupfelofen-de/BluePrint), a base project